thetredev/steamcmd/README.md

 - The server path is changed to `/var/lib/steamcmd/server`
 - `openssh-server` is installed to provide an easy and secure way of managing server files externally, even when using Kubernetes

+### SSH server

+See the SSHD configuration at `image/base/etc/ssh/sshd_config.d/steamcmd.conf` for the options applied to the server.
+Only public key authentication is enabled!

 To enable the SSH server, set the environment variables `STEAMCMD_SSH_SERVER_ENABLE` to `1` and `STEAMCMD_SSH_AUTHORIZED_KEYS` to the Base64 encoded public SSH keys separated by newlines (see `compose/hlds/cs-ssh.yml` or `compose/srcds/css-ssh.yml`). `STEAMCMD_SSH_AUTHORIZED_KEYS` essentially represents the `~/.ssh/authorized_keys` file on the server side in encoded format.

 To Base64-encode your public SSH keys, put all in one file and encode it: